ShawnWalker/shawnwalker.github.io/_posts/2016-07-12-Restructuring-Accumulo-Internals_part_2.markdown

 Proposal
 --------

-To address the above concerns, I'm proposing two related changes: Introducing dependency injection, and reorganizing Accumulo into a partially tiered architecture.
+To address the above concerns, I propose two related changes: Introducing dependency injection, and reorganizing Accumulo into a partially tiered architecture.